 Penalties for Breach

 Requiring or accepting rent in advance above the one-month cap is a breach of the Renters' Rights Act.
-Enforcement is handled by local authority trading standards.
-Penalties can include a financial penalty of up to 5,000 pounds for a first offence and up to 30,000 pounds for a repeat offence.
-In addition, any excess rent paid must be repaid to the tenant.
+Enforcement is handled by local councils, which have the power to require landlords to repay the prohibited payment and to impose a civil penalty of up to 5,000 pounds per breach.
 These are significant penalties, and they apply even if the tenant appeared willing to pay.

 Practical Implications